abhinav/git-spice/doc/src/guide/limits.md

 ```

 As a result of this, when a branch is squash-merged into the trunk branch,
-branches upstack from it need to be restacked, and all their PRs updated.
+branches upstack from it need to be restacked, and all their CRs updated.

 <!-- TODO: can be alleviated somewhat if we implement
      https://github.com/abhinav/git-spice/issues/65 -->